wp-plugins/ultimate-auction/README.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 3.5.0 =
+* Fix - Payment tab not appearing as one file was missing from the zip.

 = 3.4.0 =
 * New Feature - Deleting auction would delete its images too.
 * New Feature - Manage Auction -> Expired auction -> Payment column would now highlight payment method for better readability.